sammyach/mbanq/README.md

 # MbanqSPA

-##### A Software-as-a-Service platform for microfinance companies to manage their savings and loans portfolio
+##### A Software-as-a-Service platform for microfinance service providers to manage their savings and loans portfolio